|

 temporal process.

-Do the novelties that the Extended Synthesis introduces to the Modern Synthesis
+- the Extended Synthesis introduces to the Modern Synthesis

 add up to anything?
-The editors of Evolution, the Extended Synthesis fail
+The editors of Evolution

 to use the new findings to compose any integrated theoretical revision of